casper-network/docs/source/docs/casper/resources/tutorials/beginner/upgrade-contract.md

 You can write unit tests to verify the behavior of the new contract version with [call_contract](https://docs.rs/casper-contract/latest/casper_contract/contract_api/runtime/fn.call_contract.html) or [call_versioned_contract](https://docs.rs/casper-contract/latest/casper_contract/contract_api/runtime/fn.call_versioned_contract.html).
 When you add a new contract to the package (which increments the highest enabled version), you will obtain a new contract hash, the primary identifier of the contract.
 You can use the contract hash with call_contract.
 Alternatively, you can use call_versioned_contract and specify the contract_package_hash and the newly added version.

 For the simple example counter above, here are the [corresponding tests](https://github.com/casper-ecosystem/counter/blob/master/tests/src/integration_tests.rs).
-Notice how the tests store and verify the [contract's version](https://github.com/casper-ecosystem/counter/blob/57e3912735f93e1d0f667b936675964ecfdc6594/contract-v1/src/main.rs#L107).
+Notice how the tests store and verify the [contract's version](https://github.com/casper-ecosystem/counter/blob/57e3912735f93e1d0f667b936675964ecfdc6594/contract-v1/src/main.rs#L107) and entry points.

 :::note